ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 ## Cloud network design and implementation begins
 {: #hcxclient-planning-cloud-net-begins}

-While migrations continue, cloud side network designs are finalized and implemented within the cloud side vSphere instance.
+While migrations continue, cloud-side network designs are finalized and implemented within the cloud-side vSphere instance.

 ## More network connectivity considerations
 {: #hcxclient-planning-connect-considerations}

 While migrations continue, private WAN network connectivity is ordered as it typically takes a few weeks to months to be established with the cloud provider.
-After private network connectivity is completed, HCX can be configured to use both, the dedicated private network link and the internet for migration and stretched L2 traffic.
+After private network connectivity is completed, HCX can be configured to use both the dedicated private network link and the internet for migration and stretched L2 traffic.

 ## Physical servers
 {: #hcxclient-planning-physical-servers}